enigma0Z/task-timer/KNOWN_ISSUES.md

 * [ ] Some scenarios will cause a bunch of notifications to be sent all at once
   * I suspect this is related to the subscriber being updated that the countdown is complete but not being unsubscribed
-* [ ] Notifications broke on Firefox for some reason
+* [ ] Time format for Firefox is -1 minute
+  * The actual data is still correct (that is, 11:59 AM internally is still 12:00 PM, for instance), so it's at least ignorable: visual bug only.

 ## Fixed